Tommy813-lab/multi-tier-network-sim/README.md

 </div>

 🎯 PROJECT OVERVIEW
-This project demonstrates a production-grade VPC architecture that follows AWS networking best practices.
+This project demonstrates a [REMOVED]-grade VPC architecture that follows AWS networking best practices.
 It's not just "create a VPC and some subnets"—it's a fully segmented, secure, and scalable network foundation that enterprise applications are built on.
 Why This Matters
 VPC design is the foundation of everything in AWS.
 Get this wrong and you'll face: